diaspd/pizza-shop/README.md

 ```

 ## Setting the app web
-To connect to Stripe you will need to create a `.env.local` file and add
+To connect to api you'll need to create a `.env.local` file and add

 ```
   VITE_API_URL="http://localhost:3333"